iqiyi/dpvs/README.md

 # Contact Us

 `DPVS` is developing by [iQiYi](www.iqiyi.com) [QLB](mailto:qlb-devel@dev.qiyi.com) team since Arpil 2016 and now open-sourced.
-It's already widely used in iQiYi IDC for L4 load balance and SNAT clusters, and we plan to replace all our LVS clusters with DPVS.
+It's already widely used in iQiYi IDC for L4 load balancer and SNAT clusters, and we plan to replace all our LVS clusters with DPVS.
 We are very happy that **more people can get involved** in this project.
 Welcome to try, report issues and submit pull requests.
 And pls feel free to contact us through **Github** or [Email](mailto:qlb-devel@dev.qiyi.com).